-I am slooooooowly going through my old ferments and getting them updated for the Pickl-It jars.
+I am slooooooowly going through my old ferments and getting them updated for the anaerobic fermenting vessels.
 I will, at some point, get them all updated.
 It’s just going to take me awhile!

 I did get my original pickled onion recipe updated and that is what I’m sharing with you this week.
 This recipe is SO easy!
 Two ingredients is all you need – onions and brine (I guess brine is technically two ingredients).
 You can also make these fancier by adding some garlic or fresh herbs.
 I meant to add garlic and thyme to my batch, but I was crying so hard by the end of slicing all those onions that I completely forgot.
 My health food store had a great price on red onions recently, so I stocked up.
 Those are some of the strongest red onions I’ve ever sliced.
 I made two slices in my first onion and was already crying!
 Tears and sharp knives are not a good combo!

 If you don’t like red onions, feel free to use a different variety.
 These “pickled” onions are delicious in salads, on sandwiches, with eggs, on pizza, and more.
 Really, you can use them any way you would regularly use onions.
 Delish!
 I made a two liter jar, but you can make more or less, depending on how much you like them.
 They will last upwards of a year in cold storage, so it’s a great chance to make a big batch.
 They do get better with age.
 The picture above I took before the fermenting got underway.
 I thought they were much prettier at the start than they were once they were fermented.

 Lactofermented Red Onions (Updated for the Anaerobic Jars)

 I recommend The Probiotic Jar Anaoerbic Fermenting Systems from my affiliate partner

 5 red onions – mine were on the small/medium side, so you may only need 3 if they’re really big